NEET 2020: Admit Card(New Date), Exam Date(Out)

-NEET 2020 Exam is likely to be conducted by the National Testing Agency (NTA) in 3rd week of May 2020.
+NEET 2020 Exam is schedule to be conducted by the National Testing Agency (NTA) on 26th July 2020.
 NEET is a national level entrance exam for admission into MBBS/BDS courses provided by most of the medical colleges/universities in India.
 The exam will be conducted in pen and paper based mode.
 Medical Aspirants can appear for the exam as per their convenience.
 NEET is one of the major medical entrance exams in the country.
 Therefore, its preparation should be done accordingly.

 The scores obtained by candidates in NEET Exam will determine his/her admission in the UG medical courses.
 It is important for the aspirants to know everything about the exam before appearing for it.
 Through this article, aspirants can get complete information on the NEET 2020 Examination.
 Hence, Candidates should skim through the article for in-depth details on the exam.